 There has been a Chapel in the College since its foundation in 1314, and has fulfilled many different functions over the past seven centuries, as understandings of religion and faith has changed through the Reformation, the Enlightenment, and the Oxford Movement.
 Today the Chapel is, of course a place of divine worship, but also a deliberately inclusive space, belonging to the whole College.
 As well as a place to seek solace, it seeks to challenge our views of life: it is a place where ideas can be aired and exchanged, where faith and understanding can be explored, in a supportive and respectful manner, through services, and other events.

-All services are presently offered only online due to the UK-wide lockdown.
-During this time, the choir is singing and recording evensong three times per week following our normal schedule.
-To listen to Chapel services online click here.
-A spoken service of mattins is offered each morning at 8.30am via Microsoft Teams.
-Please contact the Chaplain at firstname.lastname@example.org to learn how to join.
+A spoken service of mattins is offered each morning at 8.30 am via Microsoft Teams.
+Please contact the Chaplain at email@example.com to learn how to join.

 Baptisms and Weddings

 The Chaplain is very happy to discuss baptisms, weddings, and blessings of partnerships for current students and alumni.
 Please get in touch in the first instance with the Chaplain.